write-you-a-scheme-v2/scheme/docs/01_introduction.md

 defines the std lib, depends Eval
 ####Pretty.hs
 pretty printer, pdoc?

+## 1.0 What are we going to do?
+To make a programming language, we must take user inputted text, turn that text into a format understandable by the interpreter, then evaluate that format into a result.
+Before we go further, you should familairize yourself with Scheme, basically it uses parens to deliniate function calls. `(fn 1 2)` would call the function `fn` with args 1 and 2.
+There are a few keywords, like `let`, `lambda`, and `define` that must be parsed into special forms.

 ## 1.1 Lisp and its lists
 Lisp is a list processing language.
 That means every expression is essentially a list.